nawawi/klish/doc/klish.md

 ## ACTION

+This tag may be used within the scope of a [COMMAND] element.
 The ACTION tag defines the script to execute for a command.
 The textual contents of the tag will be expanded (environment variables, Klish's [VAR], parameters) and the resulting text is interpreted by the client's script interpreter.
 In addition the optional "builtin" attribute can specify the name of an internal command which will be invoked instead of the client's script handler.

 ### \[builtin\]
 Specify the name of an internally registered function.
 The content of the ACTION tag is taken as the arguments to this builtin function.
 So if "builtin" field is specified then the ACTION content will not be executed as a script.